Piti Marine Preserve

 Home to over 200 species of fishes

-A view of Pity Bay from the hill in the Asan beach park.
+A view of Pity Bay from the hill at Asan Beach Park.

-One of five marine preserves designated and protected in Guam, the Piti Bay Marine Preserve has seven distinct areas, each with its special characteristics.
+The Piti Bay Marine Preserve, one of five marine preserves recognized and protected in Guam, is divided into seven distinct sections, each with unique characteristics.

 Images from Satellite

-Area 1 – Shallow sandy reef flat in the east end of the bay
+Area 1 – Shallow sandy reef flat at the east end of the bay

 Area 2 – Camel Rock & healthy hard corals mixed with some patches of soft corals Area 3 – Largest ocean channel to the open sea